wesonga/Static-Site-Generator/README.md

 ```
 /project-root
   ├── content/              # Markdown files for content (e.g., blog posts, pages)
+  ├── docs/                 # Output directory for the generated static site
+  ├── src/                  # Python code for static site generation
   ├── static/               # Static assets (images, CSS, JavaScript, etc.)
+  ├── .gitignore            # Folders and file git should ignore
-  ├── public/               # Output directory for the generated static site
+  ├── LICENSE               # License file for the project
-  ├── src/                  # Python code for static site generation
+  ├── build.sh              # Python script to generate your static website for production
   ├── template.html         # HTML template for all pages
-  ├── architecture.png      # Architecture diagram or other relevant images
-  ├── LICENSE               # License file for the project
   ├── main.sh               # Python script to generate the static site
   ├── test.sh               # Python script to run all tests in the src directory using unittest discover
   └── README.md             # Documentation for the project (e.g., usage, setup instructions)